 - Mode S transponder with Extended Squitter, referred to as 1090ES that meets the performance requirements of Technical Standard Order TSO-C166b

 - Universal Access Transceiver (UAT) that meets the performance requirements of TSO-C154c.
 UAT has the additional capability to receive weather data provided by the FAA ADS-B network and operates on 978 MHz.

 The most important factor when considering which system to choose is the airspace in which you operate.
-For aircraft operating at and above Flight Level 180 you must be equipped with 1090ES.
-For aircraft operating below 18,000 feet mean sea level and within U.S. ADS-B-required airspace, you must be equipped with either 1090ES or UAT equipment.
-Note that outside the U.S., almost all ADS-B systems operate on 1090 MHz.
+For aircraft operating at and above Flight Level 180, you must be equipped with 1090ES.
+For aircraft operating below 18,000 feet mean sea level (MSL) and within U.S. ADS-B-required airspace, you must be equipped with either 1090ES or UAT equipment.
+Please note that outside U.S. airspace, almost all ADS-B systems operate on 1090 MHz.

 The Installation Approval for ADS-B OUT Systems memo explains the FAA's policy regarding installation of ADS-B Out systems into civil aircraft.

 Getting the Installation Right

 It is important to know that incorrectly installed ADS-B equipment on your aircraft does not comply with the ADS-B equipage rule.

 ADS-B ground testing equipment, as shown above, can verify all parameters are correct after an ADS-B installation.
 Once your equipment is installed, be sure to find out if your equipment is working properly.

 The FAA is working with operators, manufacturers, and installers on eliminating common ADS-B installation errors.
 The most common issues associated with an ADS-B installation are: